jrandj/aws-security-specialty/README.md

 1. Your company CSO has directed you to enhance the security of a critical application by implementing a CAPTCHA as part of the user sign-in process.
 What is the most efficient method to implement this capability?
     * An Auth Challenge Lambda Trigger should be created.
 AWS Lambda functions can be created and then triggered during user pool operations such as user sign-up, confirmation, and authentication.

-1. You are a security admin for an organisational unit named "DataAnalyticsTeam".
+1. You are a security admin for an organisational unit named ‘DataAnalyticsTeam’.
 You wish to streamline some of the security processes and delegate some security tasks to the development team.
 To this end, you wish to enable the development team to create roles and policies that can be attached to the various AWS services they are using.
 However, the services that they create should be able to access S3 buckets restricted to only the "us-west-1" region.
-The development team members have the "DeveloperRole" IAM role assigned to them.
+The development team members have the ‘DeveloperRole’ IAM role assigned to them.
 What combination of steps will accomplish this task?
     * The correct solution is to use permission boundaries.
 Firstly, create an IAM policy to allow access to S3 buckets in the desired region.
 Then create an IAM policy that will allow the creation of roles with a permission boundary.
 This will enable developers to create new roles and policies that have restrictions.
 Finally, attach the IAM policy to the developer's team role.
 The use of SCP and OU is not applicable in this scenario because limiting access to a specific region via SCP will also affect other members of the OU and not just the development team.

 1. A company wishes to enable SSO so that its employees can log in to the AWS management console using their corporate directory identity.
 Which of the following step is required as part of the process?